ISCDtoolbox/Commons/README.md

 ### Compilation

-To install the Commons library on your system, first navigate in a command prompt to the directory where you want to save the files (thanks to the 'cd' and 'ls' commands).
+To install the Commons library on your system, first navigate in a command prompt to the directory where you want to save the files (thanks to the 'cd' and 'ls' commands, cf. the end of next installation paths section if you are not familiar with that).
 Then, type successively in a command prompt:
 ```
 git clone https://github.com/ISCDtoolbox/Commons.git
 ```
-to clone the repository on your computer (we recall that it is also possible to download the files manually from github in a *.zip format if the git software is not installed on your computer, just go to the upper right part of the current page, click on the button Clone or dowload, and then Download ZIP)
+to clone the repository on your computer (we recall that it is also possible to download the files manually from github in a *.zip format if the git software is not installed on your computer, just go to the upper right part of the current page, click on the button Clone or download, and then Download ZIP)
 ```
 cd Commons
 ```